Is something wrong if you don’t have 32 teeth

 - They may have trouble eating or speaking

-These things can have a major effect on a person, from a dental and emotional standpoint.
-That’s why it’s so important to catch it early so your dentist can begin a treatment plan.
+These things can have a major effect on a person from a dental and emotional standpoint.
+That’s why it’s important to catch it early so your dentist can begin a treatment plan for oligodontia and hypodontia.
 While we can’t force the missing teeth to grow, they can be replaced.
 Dental implants, dentures, crowns, and bridges can all be used to fill in any missing teeth.
-If left alone for too long, the teeth that shift will need to be moved back into their proper positions with braces or other means before any replacement teeth can be installed.
+If left untreated for too long, the current teeth might shift from their original position, causing misalignment.
+As a result, the doctor needs to move them back with braces or other means before installing replacement teeth in your mouth.

-If any of these apply to you, it’s nothing that could have been prevented, as it happened on the genetic level.
+Whether you have missing wisdom teeth or others, it’s important that you get yourself checked.
+This will help you get an idea of whether they are impacting your oral health.
+Since it’s nothing that could have been prevented, as it happened on the genetic level, you can treat hypodontia and oligodontia.
 The important thing is to have the teeth replaced before any other issues develop.
 Call Dr. Chauvin’s office if you have more questions!